• Skip to primary navigation

 Tomato Chutney - Kīnaki Tōmato

-A simple and quick tomato chutney made with ingredients from the pantry!
+A quick tomato chutney recipe made with simple ingredients from the pantry.
+Perfect for spreading on scones, pizza toppings and more.

 Prep Time 20 minutes minutes